 Serum cholesterol levels can be reduced by inhibition of hepatic cholesterol biosynthesis.
 The rate-limiting enzyme in cholesterol synthesis in the liver is HMG-CoA reductase, which catalyzes the conversion of HMG-CoA to mevalonic acid.
-Inhibitors of HMG-CoA reductase, or statins were originally identified as secondary metabolites of fungi.
+Inhibitors of HMG-CoA reductase or statins were originally identified as secondary metabolites of fungi.
 Statins work by reversibly inhibiting HMG-CoA reductase through side chains that bind to the enzyme’s active site and block the substrate-product transition state of the enzyme.
 The statins are predominantly extracted by the liver and they reduce the total plasma cholesterol levels.
 There is also a substantial decrease in urinary and plasma levels of mevalonic acid.
-Statins are also responsible for reduction of circulating total and LDL cholesterol.
+Statins are also responsible for the reduction of circulating total and LDL cholesterol.
 The LDL clearance from the blood circulation requires hepatic LDL cholesterol receptors and statins increase the cholesterol clearance from the bloodstream by increasing LDL-C receptors.

-- Liver Damage: Enzymes that indicate liver inflammation or damage should be periodically monitored for any evidence of liver damage.
+Enzymes that indicate liver inflammation or damage should be periodically monitored for any evidence of liver damage.

-- They may increase insulin resistance and consequently blood sugar levels in people with type 2 diabetes.
+They may increase insulin resistance and consequently blood sugar levels in people with type 2 diabetes.

 Not everyone is at an equal risk of side effects from statins.
-Some factors that increase the risk include being on multiple lipid lowering medications at the same time, female gender, having kidney or liver disease, a small body frame, older age, and consuming alcohol.
+Some factors that increase the risk include being on multiple lipid-lowering medications at the same time, female gender, having kidney or liver disease, a small body frame, older age, and consuming alcohol.